muammar/ml4chem/README.md

 mlchemistry
 ===========

 **MLChemistry** is machine-learning for chemistry.

 This package is written in Python, and features:

-- DataFrame structure to handle datasets.
+- PyTorch backend.
+- GPU support.
+- ASE interface.
+- Completely modular.
+You can use any part in your project.
+- Free software <3.
+No secrets!